 White Tea: Loose Leaf vs. Compressed—A Journey of Flavor and Choice

-In the fragrant world of Fujian, captivates countless tea enthusiasts with its unique charm.
-Yet, for aficionados of white tea, there is often a lingering question: Is loose leaf better, or ?
+In the fragrant world of Fujian, captivates countless enthusiasts with its unique charm.
+Yet, for aficionados of white tea, there is often a lingering question: Is loose leaf better, or compressed tea?
 This question becomes more profound as one delves deeper into the appreciation of white tea.
 Should one seek the natural purity of loose leaves, or the rich intensity of compressed tea?
 Let's embark on this exploration together to find answers.

 I. The Original Form of White Tea: Loose Leaf